assely/documentation/taxonomy.md

 #### Custom query

 Needs something more complex?
-You can use `query` method with array of [ parameters](https://developer.wordpress.org/reference/functions/get_terms/) as argument.
+You can use `query` method with an array of [ parameters](https://developer.wordpress.org/reference/functions/get_terms/) as the argument.

 ```php
 use App\Taxonomies\Genres;